Brennall/HFH-SRD/Chapter05.md

 Divine 1	Duration:	1 turn per level

 This spell causes the divine spellcaster to increase the feelings of camaraderie in those he interacts with.
 All creatures that socially interact with the spellcaster must make a saving throw versus Spells.
 All those failing the saving throw are very impressed by the caster and greatly desire to be his friend and assist him in any way they can, treating him as if his Charisma was 2d4 points higher than actual.
-Those who do not fail the saving throw are uneasy in the caster’s presence and tend to find him irritating; they treat him as if his Charisma was 1d4 points lower.
+Those who do not fail the saving throw are uneasy in the caster's presence and tend to find him irritating; they treat him as if his Charisma was 1d4 points lower.
 This spell has no effect on creatures of animal intelligence or lower.

 ### Find Traps	Range:	30'

 Divine 2	Duration:	3 turns

 This spell permits the caster to detect a variety of traps, both mechanical and magical.
-When the caster moves within 30’ of a trap, he will see it glow with a faint blue aura.
+When the caster moves within 30' of a trap, he will see it glow with a faint blue aura.
 The caster is not, however, able to detect certain natural hazards such as quicksand, a sinkhole, or unsafe walls of natural rock.
 The spell also does not bestow the caster with the knowledge needed to disarm the trap, nor any details about its type or nature.

-### Fireball	Range:	240’
+### Fireball	Range:	240'

 Arcane 3	Duration:	instantaneous